-Jamie joined the Met Office Hadley Centre in November 2003, and worked for more than five years in the atmospheric chemistry and aerosols teams.
+Jamie joined the Met Office Hadley Centre in November 2003, and worked for more than five years in the Atmospheric chemistry and Aerosols teams.
 During this time he completed an MSc in Atmosphere, Ocean and Climate at the University of Reading.
-He moved to the sea-ice and land-ice team in April 2009.
+He moved to the Land and Sea-Ice Prediction team in April 2009.
 Previously, Jamie did a PhD in the chemistry of star-forming regions in the Department of Physics and Astronomy at the University of Leeds.
 He also has a BSc in Physics and Astronomy from the University of Glasgow.

 Last updated: Apr 4, 2014 9:27 AM